Anthony7-Ho/nonlinear_deepc_controller/README.md

-# Kernel based friction predictor for friction compensation
+# Kernel based friction predictor for Robotic friction compensation

+This repository implements a **model-free friction compensation framework** based on **kernel-based prediction**, using only **input-output data only**.
+No explicit friction model required.

+The method is developed at the [Pd¦z Group](https://pdz.ethz.ch/) and is designed for high-performance robotic control scenarios where precision is key

 ## Prerequisites: